-Location Annual Compensation Ratio (102-38)
+Location Annual Compensation Ratio

-All Company 97 to 1

-U.S. 103 to 1
+U.S. 91 to 1

 Canada 5 to 1

-U.K. 16 to 1
+U.K. 23 to 1

-Employee annual total compensation, for purposes of this calculation, includes 2018 base salary, actual bonus paid and total target fair value of all annual long-term incentives granted.

-Due to the variability of the annual earnings for our hourly workforce and our performance-based compensation, the annual total compensation ratios can differ significantly from year to year.
-Full disclosure of the SEC required CEO annual total compensation ratio to the median employee pay can be found in the 2019 CF Industries Proxy Statement, "Executive Compensation - CEO Pay Ratio" (p.
-90).
+Employee annual total compensation, for purposes of this calculation, includes base salary, actual bonus paid and total target fair value of all annual long-term incentives granted for the reporting period.
+Due to the variability of the annual earnings for our hourly workforce and our performance-based compensation, the annual total compensation ratios can differ significantly from year-to-year.